cxzhou35/Awesome-dotfiles/oh-my-zsh/README.md

 #### This folder contains zsh config file below:
 - `.zshrc`: the zsh config file.
 - `my-magic.zsh-theme`: the zsh theme(self-defined af-magic) config file.
+- `scripts`: this folder contains the scripts for zsh.

 #### How to install plugin in your PC ?
 ```bash